pytorch/pytorch/docs/nn.md

 stride | 1 | the stride of the convolving kernel.
 Can be a single number s or a tuple (sh x sw). padding | 0 | implicit zero padding on the input.
 Can be a single number s or a tuple. dilation | None | If given, will do dilated (or atrous) convolutions.
-Can be a single number s or a tuple. bias | True | If set to false, the layer will not learn an additive bias.
+Can be a single number s or a tuple. no_bias | False | If set to true, the layer will not learn an additive bias.

 ### Expected Shape
        | Shape | Description